 The no-range idea is also true for deadlines.
 Rather than, “This type of project requires two to four weeks,” try saying, “This type of project requires three weeks.”
 Be direct and you'll get more of what you want.

-2) “I need a raise to pay for my new house.”
-Don’t tell the other person that you have a hardship that is not related to the negotiation.
+2. Don’t tell the other person that you have a hardship that is not related to the negotiation.

 You get a raise by showing results of your work, not because your kid is off to college or you want to buy a house.
 You would not say, “I need a raise because I just got married and want to buy a house.”